Natrona Heights, Pennsylvania: Demographics

-Museums and other points of interest
+Culture

-Natrona Heights is home to both the Pittsburgh-Tarentum Campmeeting Association, a Methodist-based camp over 160 years old, and to the Pittsburgh Buddhist Center.
+Natrona Heights is home to the Pittsburgh and Tarentum Campmeeting Association, a multi-denominational Methodist-founded group established in 1849.
+The community is also home to the Pittsburgh Buddhist Center.
 The town's first structure, the Burtner House, still stands and is open for festivals several times a year.
 The Community Library of Allegheny Valley, Harrison Branch also serves Natrona Heights.

 Education

 The community is within the Highlands School District.
 Highlands High School and Highlands Middle School are in Natrona Heights.
 Private schools include Our Lady of the Most Blessed Sacrament Elementary School and Saint Joseph High School.

 Usage in popular culture

 Knightriders

 The film Knightriders (1981) by George A. Romero starring Ed Harris used scenes shot on Pennsylvania Avenue and in a restaurant on Freeport Road in Natrona Heights, as well as several scenes in neighboring Natrona for the movie.
 Most of the film was shot in nearby Fawn Township.